 Hue means a colour (red, green, blue, yellow etc.) There are six hues and they are the colours of the rainbow: red, orange, yellow, green, blue and violet.
 In colour theory a hue means pure colour (colour without a tint or shade).

-Tone means how dark or light something is.
+A value means how dark or light something is.
 Below we see a tonal scale from dark on one side to light, all these different shades of grey are tonal values.
-We create a tone when we add both black and white.

 Tints are created when you add white to any hue.
 Lightening a hue makes it less saturated or intense and you get what some refer to as ‘pastel colours’ they are lighter and feel calm and still in paintings.
 A tint is always lighter than the original colour.